-Since the start of the spread of COVID-19, our members’ products have been in heavy demand in China and, increasingly, in Europe and other parts of the world.
-Respiratory assistance devices (ventilators), patient monitoring systems, portable X-ray equipment, ultrasound equipment and computed tomography (CT) have all been utilised in the response.
-In addition, our global companies have shifted their supply priorities to meet the increasing demand in affected countries and regions.
+Since the onset of the pandemic, our members’ products have seen strong demand, initially in China and now increasingly in Europe and the rest of the world.
+Respiratory assistance devices (ventilators), patient monitoring systems, portable X-ray equipment, ultrasound equipment and computed tomography (CT) have all been played important roles in providing the response to the outbreak.
+In addition, our global companies have adjusted their supply priorities to meet this increasing demand.